holmystic/holmystic.github.io/_clients/Offer.md

 * Design and run Facebook Ads to send people to a landing page
 * Design and create a landing page to get people to sign up for a free consultation from you
-* Monitor the analitics to bring you more leads that will become clients
+* Monitor the analytics to bring you more leads that will become clients

 ## What You Pay For